 I’ve written about recovery, my personal journey, and the freedom there is in being recovered from an eating disorder, but there’s something missing in all that.
 Although I’ve progressed and I’m no longer that baby trying to walk, I’m still human and I’m always going to fall down.

 For example, I love Cheez-Its.
 Like really really love Cheez-Its.
 But while I was eating them the other night, I said out loud, “I really need to stop eating these”.
 Why?!
 I was hungry, Cheez-Its taste good.
 There were zero reasons for me to stop.
 The voice of my eating disorder, the one I’ve been able to silence so successfully, was creeping in.
 And again, just tonight, I finished up my easy training run and grappled with the idea of doing some core exercises.
 I didn’t want to, but I felt like I should.
 Again, the eating disorder voice I’ve worked so hard to leave behind, was trying to sneak back in.
-I believe I am mostlyrecovered from my eating disorder, but there is always room for growth, and progress is never linear.
+I believe I am recovered from the outright eating disorder behaviors, but there is always room for growth, and progress is never linear.
 I may feel amazing for months and then have a few bad days.
 That’s OK, the goal is to keep moving forward.

 This week, I’m teaching my 3rd grade students about story mountains.
 In stories, characters face a bunch of problems as we climb the mountain, we reach the climax at the top, and then the character’s problems are resolved as we make our way back down the mountain.
 In my eating disorder story, I’m on my way down the mountain, I’m beyond the climax, the height of my eating disorder, but the path isn’t clear.
 The trail ahead is winding, with rocks, roots, and the occasional uphill in the way.
 I will not turn around and climb back up that mountain, but I am prepared to get a little lost on the way.